It also provides guidance and templates to assist schools in improving their communication.

 - Getting the most out of your events.
 Events are one of the best ways to get parents and the local community involved with your school.
 You may want to consider:

-a few tips on what to do when you find yourself at the receiving end of a call from the media.
+person.
+Information and tips can be found below.
+These are helpful should you find yourself at the receiving end of a call from the media.

 - Five Top Tips for being interviewed by the media at any time